 *Sunni Islam, adhered by Tatars whose ancestors were brought as soldiers to these areas by Vytautas the Great.

-*Judaism, the religion of the Jewish community, severely weakened by the Nazi Germany's Holocaust, Soviet cultural persecution and the emigration to Israel.
+*Judaism, the religion of the Jewish community, severely weakened by the Nazi Germany's Holocaust, Soviet atheism and the emigration to Israel.

 *Karaism, an old offshoot of Judaism practiced mostly in Vilnius and Trakai.

 *Uniate Christianity (Eastern Catholicism), a form of Christianity whose devotees recognize the Pope as an authority but follow the Eastern orthodox liturgy.

 Each of these faiths is now followed by 0,1% or less population but their centuries old communities are important for Lithuania’s history and culture.

 The main faith of Lithuania since 15th century Roman Catholicism withstood the Reformation (16th century) and the church closures under the Russian Empire (19th century).
 In 1940-1990 was among primary forces of defying Soviet occupation, publishing the anti-Soviet “Chronicles of the Catholic Church” that documented persecution of Lithuanians.

 Many small towns or villages are adorned by tall elaborate churches, mostly dating to early 20h century when the ban of new Catholic churches was lifted.
 In other places older wooden churches (18th – 19th centuries) remain.
 They are great examples of traditional people’s architecture.

 Next to the roads you may still see some large crosses and small chapels erected by the local people.
 Lithuanian cross-making is inscribed into UNESCO list of immaterial heritage and the best place to see it is the Hill of Crosses near Šiauliai.